Can Children Really Have Depression?

 Yes.
-Childhood depression is different from the normal "blues" and everyday emotions that occur as a child develops.
-Just because a child seems sad, doesn't necessarily mean he or she has significant depression.
-If the sadness becomes persistent, or if disruptive behavior that interferes with normal social activities, interests, schoolwork, or family life develops, it may indicate that he or she has a depressive illness.
-Keep in mind that while depression is a serious illness, it is also a treatable one.
+Childhood depression is different from the normal "blues" and everyday emotions that children go through as they develop.
+Just because a child seems sad doesn't necessarily mean they have significant depression.
+But if the sadness becomes persistent or interferes with normal social activities, interests, schoolwork, or family life, it may mean they have a depressive illness.
+Keep in mind that while depression is a serious illness, it’s also a treatable one.

 How Can I Tell if My Child Is Depressed?

 The symptoms of depression in children vary.
-It is often undiagnosed and untreated because they are passed off as normal emotional and psychological changes that occur during growth.
+The condition is often undiagnosed and untreated because symptoms are passed off as normal emotional and psychological changes.
 Early medical studies focused on "masked" depression, where a child's depressed mood was evidenced by acting out or angry behavior.
-While this does occur, particularly in younger children, many children display sadness or low mood similar to adults who are depressed.
+While this does happen, particularly in younger children, many children display sadness or low mood similar to adults who are depressed.
 The primary symptoms of depression revolve around sadness, a feeling of hopelessness, and mood changes.

 Signs and symptoms of depression in children include:

-- Physical complaints (such as stomachaches, headaches) that don't respond to treatment.
+- Physical complaints (such as stomachaches and headaches) that don't respond to treatment

-- Reduced ability to function during events and activities at home or with friends, in school, extracurricular activities, and in other hobbies or interests.
+- Trouble during events and activities at home or with friends, in school, during extracurricular activities, and with other hobbies or interests

 Not all children have all of these symptoms.
-In fact, most will display different symptoms at different times and in different settings.
-Although some children may continue to function reasonably well in structured environments, most kids with significant depression will suffer a noticeable change in social activities, loss of interest in school and poor academic performance, or a change in appearance.
-Children may also begin using drugs or alcohol, especially if they are over the age of 12.
+In fact, most will show different symptoms at different times and in different settings.
+Although some children may continue to do reasonably well in structured environments, most kids with significant depression will have a noticeable change in social activities, loss of interest in school, poor academic performance, or a change in appearance.
+Children may also begin using drugs or alcohol, especially if they are over age 12.

 Although relatively rare in youths under 12, young children do attempt suicide -- and may do so impulsively when they are upset or angry.
 Girls are more likely to attempt suicide, but boys are more likely to actually kill themselves when they make an attempt.
 Children with a family history of violence, alcohol abuse, or physical or sexual abuse are at greater risk for suicide, as are those with depressive symptoms.